pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    **default: 4095**

    The maximum frame length that the stack will accept to receive.
-ISO-15765-2:2016 allows frames as long as 2^32-1 (4294967295 bytes).
+This value can be increased up to the maximum specified by ISO-15765-2:2016, e.g. 2^32-1 (4294967295 bytes).
    When a FirstFrame is sent with a length longer than ``max_frame_size``, the message will be ignored, a FlowControl message with FlowStatus=2 (Overflow) will be sent and a :class:`FrameTooLongError<isotp.FrameTooLongError>` will be triggered.

    This parameter mainly is a protection to avoid crashes due to lack of memory (caused by an external device).